Chapter 13:

 “Level ninety, at least.”

-Henry whistled long and low.
+Henry whistled long in response.
 Then they spurred their horses and began to gallop into the distance.

 By late afternoon the forest had darkened.
 Tayo slowed, studying the map again, unease crawling up his spine.